techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 Next, to ensure a seamless user experience, peripherals such as the monitors on the physical desks need to be associated or linked to the desk pool account you created earlier.
 To do this, you need to identify the peripherals based on their unique information such as product ID, vendor ID, and serial number.

 You can use a free PowerShell script to fetch the details of a peripheral and ensure they're mapped to the corresponding desk pool accounts in the Teams Rooms Pro Management portal.
-The PowerShell script is located [here ](https://www.microsoft.com/en-us/download/details.aspx?id=106063)to download, and for detailed step-by-step instructions, see [Add peripherals to inventory - Microsoft Teams | Microsoft Learn](/microsoftteams/rooms/get-peripheral-information).
+The PowerShell script is located [here ](https://www.microsoft.com/en-us/download/details.aspx?id=106063)to download, and for detailed step-by-step instructions, see [Add peripherals to inventory](/microsoftteams/rooms/get-peripheral-information).

 ## Step 4 - Enable additional features for users